 What is a nominee shareholder?

-Nominee shareholders are a means of protecting a true shareholder’s identity.
+A nominee shareholder provides a means of protecting a true shareholder’s identity.
 Here we explore the benefits and drawbacks of appointing a nominee shareholder and consider where they sit in the wider legislative context.

 What is a nominee shareholder?